Nexlen/mud-mcp/plan.md

 - ✅ Enhanced `stateService.ts` with missing helper methods
 - ✅ Fixed all compilation errors in `mcp/server.ts` and integrated new service interfaces
 - ✅ All TypeScript compilation passes without errors
+- ✅ **Implemented dynamic tool availability** - tools now appear/disappear based on game state
+- ✅ **Added battle system** - players can fight monsters when present in rooms
+- ✅ **Fixed item system** - added missing torch, key, potion, and gold item definitions
+- ✅ **Enhanced state management** - proper TOOLS_CHANGED events emitted when game state changes

+### Dynamic Tool System Features
+- ✅ Tools are contextual based on current room state
+- ✅ `take` tool only available when items are present in room
+- ✅ `battle` tool only available when monsters are present in room
+- ✅ `move` tool only available when room has exits
+- ✅ `look` and `inventory` tools always available
+- ✅ TOOLS_CHANGED events emitted when:
+  - Player moves between rooms
+  - Items are taken from rooms
+  - Monsters are defeated
+  - Game state changes affect available actions

 ## Next Steps